Kislalex/ants_search/README.md

  1. Escape to exit the app.
  2. Tab to draw ants scent.
- 3. Clear the map of ants scent.
+ 3. Backspase to clear the map of ants scent.